 Cumulative Benchmarks Progress Year 4

-From the results presented the DCSEU is ahead of target projections, specifically in the areas of total megawatt hours in electric savings, total gas savings, total renewable energy.
+From the results presented, the DCSEU is ahead of target projections, specifically in the areas of total megawatt hours in electric savings, total gas savings, total renewable energy.

 The DCSEU is on track with the Financial Leveraging benchmark.